-LADIMAS - RV Polarstern - Tromso, Norway to Antarctica - Oct 90-Jan 91

-VOCAR - Pt Mugu CA - 1993, 1994

-CASE - Wallops Island VA - Sept 1995

-NARSTO-Northeast - Gettysburg PA - July 1996

-USNS Sumner - Gulf of Mexico and Atlantic - Aug-Oct 1996

-SCOS97 - Hesperia CA - Aug-Sept 1997

-ARM and FIRE - Point Barrow AK - Feb-May 1998

-NARSTO-NE-OPS - Philadelphia PA - August 1998

-NARTSO-NE-OPS - Philadelphia PA - Jun-Aug 1999

-NARSTO-NE-OPS - Philadelphia PA - Jun-Jul 2001

-The primary measurement site is located in Philadelphia, PA.
-Figure 3 shows examples of profiles of water vapor, ozone and optical extinction.
-The water vapor profiles obtained with the LAPS instrument are shown together with measurements from a tethersonde of Millersville University (Richard Clark) and aircraft measurements form the University of Maryland (Bruce Doddridge).
-These daytime measurements exhibit the variations of an active convective boundary layer.
+LADIMAS - RV Polarstern - Tromso, Norway to Antarctica - Oct 90-Jan 91 VOCAR - Pt Mugu CA - 1993, 1994 CASE - Wallops Island VA - Sept 1995 NARSTO-Northeast - Gettysburg PA - July 1996 USNS Summer - Gulf of Mexico and Atlantic - Aug-Oct 1996 SCOS97 - Hesperia CA - Aug-Sept 1997 ARM and FIRE - Point Barrow AK - Feb-May 1998 NARSTO-NE-OPS - Philadelphia PA - August 1998 NARTSO-NE-OPS - Philadelphia PA - Jun-Aug 1999 NARSTO-NE-OPS - Philadelphia PA - Jun-Jul 2001 The primary measurement site for NE-OPS is located in Philadelphia, Pa and Figure 3 shows examples of profiles of water vapor and ozone.
+The water vapor profiles obtained with the LAPS instrument are shown together with measurements from a tethersonde of Millersville University (Richard Clark) and aircraft measurements from the University of Maryland (Bruce Doddridge).
+These daytime water vapor measurements exhibit the variations typical of an active daytime convective boundary layer.
 The ozone profiles of the LAPS instrument and the University of Maryland aircraft are compared at night when the ozone profile is almost constant in the region of the residual boundary layer between 200 and 1700 meters.
-In the free troposphere, ozone patches can exist for relatively long period of time and are frequently observed to drift in the background wind.
-Within the thin nocturnal boundary layer, below 200-300 meters, the ozone is lost due to deposition and oxidation at the surface as well as loss from surface layer chemical processes.
-The optical extinction profiles are shown for wavelengths at visible and ultraviolet wavelengths.
-It is interesting to note that the visible wavelengths exhibit a strong correlation with water vapor content of the atmosphere, as would be expected for the hygroscopic sulfate and nitrate aerosols that are the dominate types in the eastern states.
-The ultraviolet extinction profile, which could represent slightly smaller particles, does not appear to correlate with the water vapor content, and may represent a non-hygroscopic particulate such as the carbonaceous or volatile organic materials.
-The temperature profiles are not presented here because they are less meaningful for interpretation of air quality issues.
-Profiles presented as time sequences of the properties are much more useful for understanding the physical and chemical processes.
-The results shown in Figure 4 are taken from the time period of the major air pollution episode that occurred during the summer of 1998.
-The measurements of the profiles of water vapor and ozone are shown for a 10 hour period.
-The water vapor results are shown for comparison at the same reduced resolution as the ozone, ie. a five minute time step with a thirty minute filter width.
-These results show the rising of the PBL during the morning hours.
-At 1700 UTC (1 PM local time), the elevated layer meets and mixes with the rising boundary layer.
-Back trajectories of the air mass show that it originated in the mid-west industrialized region.
-The ozone and optical extinction measurements show an interesting response to the arrival of the air mass at 1700 UTC.
-Based upon the apparent initiation of the air pollution event being coincident with the arrival of the air mass, we have postulated that it contained precursor chemicals that triggered the pollution episode.
-Tropospheric ozone is photochemically formed from chemical emissions of nitrogen oxides and volatile organic species.
-The possible scenario here is that since precursor chemicals can exist in the middle troposphere for periods of many hours to days and can be transported over large distances, then rapid vertical mixing transports the species into a much warmer surface layer where they can rapidly decomposed and react to form ozone.
-When the PBL grows to sufficient height to include a transported layer, the chemical precursors are rapidly mixed down to ground level by the daytime convective boundary layer.
+In the free troposphere, ozone patches can exist for relatively long periods of time and are frequently observed to drift in the background wind, and then be mixed down by convection to contribute to the next day surface layer concentrations.
+Within the thin nocturnal boundary layer, below 200-300 meters, the ozone is lost due to deposition and oxidation at the surface, together with some losses in surface layer chemical processes.